Habrio/Habrio/README.md

 - Test-only routes remain unversioned and, in testing, also available under `/api/v1/test_support/...`.
 - Clients should update their base path to `/api/v1`.

+### Code Structure

+Routes are organized in subpackages under `app/routes`:

+- `consumer/` for consumer-facing endpoints
+- `vendor/` for vendor endpoints
+- `admin/` for admin actions

+Each subpackage defines its own blueprint and modules like `profile.py`, `orders.py`, or `wallet.py` that register routes on that blueprint.

 ### Auth

 * Access token (lifetime ≈ 15 min) – send via `Authorization: Bearer <token>`.